 In 2018, the Department of Health and Social Care announced its intent to extend the principles of the learning from death process to ambulances trusts.
-Under the auspices of the Association of Ambulance Chief Executives (AACE), the National Ambulance Service Medical Directors (NASMeD) committed to a formal process with the NQB for the production of a national framework for the sector.
+Under the auspices of the Association of Ambulance Chief Executives (AACE), the National Ambulance Service Medical Directors (NASMeD) committed to a formal process with the NQB to produce a national framework for the sector.